 There is quite a market for used books developing on the Internet.
 This may involve transactions with private sellers.
 Major online retailers may have used books, and/or may have a section for private sellers of used books.
 Some students have told me that they have gotten tremendous bargains this way.
 Some books are not up to the described quality; it is up to you to consider this risk, and to decide whether the item is still a good value.
 Delivery time may be slow, especially with private sellers.
 In any case, you may want to at least check to see if used books are available and at what price.
 See Internet section, below.

-The textbook used for Intro Chem (X11) is a loose-leaf book.
-Because of the form, it is usually not available "used" through regular bookstores (and, frankly, I would be reluctant to buy a used copy of a loose-leaf book without being able to examine it).
-However, alternative forms of the book are available; see the Textbook; supplies section in the Introductory Chemistry syllabus, and more information linked there.
-A new copy of the loose-leaf book is probably about the same price as a used copy of the bound book, through regular bookstores.
-However, private transactions may give better deals.
+Some textbooks are published in a loose-leaf form.
+Because of the form, such books are usually not available "used" through regular bookstores (and, frankly, I would be reluctant to buy a used copy of a loose-leaf book without being able to examine it).
+However, alternative forms of the book may be available.

 top of page